 We continually work to reduce our emissions, not only in our direct footprint, but also within the lifecycle of our products.
-Our corporate goal is to reduce CO2 emissions by 25% before 2020.
+Our corporate goal is to reduce CO2 emissions by 35% before 2020.
 We have invested our time and money in our value chain in many innovative partnerships, including the EPA’s SmartWay program.
-Likewise, we have invested greatly in educating consumers on how they can conserve fuel and lengthen the useful life of their tires and vehicles through educational programs in our network of 2,200 retail stores.
+Likewise, we have invested greatly in educating consumers on how they can conserve fuel and lengthen the useful life of their tires and vehicles through educational programs in our network of 2,200 company-owned retail stores.

 We are proud of our commitment to the environment, our achievements and the recognition we’ve received for our environmental efforts.
-We invite you to read our Corporate Environmental Mission Statement and learn about our company-wide efforts to reduce CO2 emissions.
+We invite you to read our Environmental Mission Statement and learn about our company-wide efforts to reduce CO2 emissions.